bloodeagle40234/ssbench/README.rst

   size (in bytes), and an
   optional ``crud_profile`` for just this size.
 If ``crud_profile`` is not given for a size, the top-level ``crud_profile`` will be used.
-The ``crud_profile`` here is just like the top-level one, an array of 4 numbers whose relative sizes determine the percent chance of a Create, Read, Update, or Delete operation.
+The ``crud_profile`` here is just like the top-level one, an array of 5 numbers whose relative sizes determine the percent chance of a Create, Read, Update, Delete or List operation.
 Objects created or updated within an object size class will have a size (in bytes) chosen at random uniformly between the minimum and maximum sizes.
 - An ``initial_files`` dictionary of initial file-counts per size class.
 Each